laiduy98/cose-19/report/report.md

 - Cleaning the data
    - Removing special characters
    - Removing numbers
-   - Tokenisation
+   - Tokenization
    - Lemmatisation
    - Stemming
 - Removing rows with duplicated and empty abstracts

+## Handling multiple languages

+As we mentioned earlier, approximately 95% of papers are written in English.
+To sort them out we created a new column in our dataframe named ```language``` and then used the code below for creating a new dataset only with english-written papers.

+```python
+df = df_covid[df_covid['language'] == 'en']
+```

 ## Transfering the JSON to Data Frame format
 The original data is collected in json format, where each file is a representation of an article.
 However, it is impossible to use python preprocessing libraries on json artciles.
 We solved this issue by transfering all data from json collection into Pandas Data Frame.
-(Duy put some code here)

-## Handling multiple languages

-As in the data explore, more than 95% of papers are written in English.
-We have already add a new column named ```language``` in the dataframe.
-It could be easily filtered out with

-```python
-df = df_covid[df_covid['language'] == 'en']
-```

-## Change from JSON to a more convinient format

 ```json

 ```

-## Special characters and number remove
+## Removing special characters and numbers

-Convert to lowercase and remove punctuations and characters and then strip.
+In this part of data preprocessing we removed all numbers and special characters(dots, commas, etc) using the python ```regex``` library.

 ```
 text = re.sub(r'[^\w\s]', '', str(text).lower().strip())